owikle/topicmodeling/content/1-intro.md

 - **Text Files** contain bytes that represent text characters organized in lines (e.g. `a`, `B`, space, tab, line breaks, etc.).
 It can be opened with a text editor to see the characters.
 - **Binary Files** contain bytes that are NOT text characters.
 It will require software (other than a text editor) that can correctly interpret the bytes.
 For example, a JPG image, MP3 sound file, or a ZIP compressed folder.

+(adapted from Evan Williamson's [File Type Notes](https://evanwill.github.io/_drafts/notes/file-types.html){:target='_blank'})
 {% endcapture %}
 {% include card.md text=text header="Text and Binary Files" %}

-Usually, when talking about text files, we mean **plain text**.
-It is defined by [Unicode standard](https://www.unicode.org/) as:

-{% capture text %}
-"Plain text is a pure sequence of character codes; plain Unicode-encoded text is therefore a sequence of Unicode character codes."
-{% endcapture %}
-{% include card.md text=text %}

 Plain text files are text files, i.e. contain only characters like `a`, `1`, `<`, `!`, etc.
 Some characters might be "hidden" control characters, such as tabs and line breaks.

 There are tools that make the process of transferring your text to plain text easier.
-If you are starting with images or pdfs, optical character recognition (OCR) is a good place to start.
+If you are starting with images or pdfs, optical character recognition (OCR) is a good place to begin.

 ### <a name="ocr">OCR (Optical Character Recognition)</a>